The term “snow moon” may be unfamiliar, but it has been used for hundreds of years alongside other moon names.

 The moon names in the lunar calendar are based on seasonal elements, so they will have different names depending on where you are in the world.

 Across the northern hemisphere, the moons share similar names due to similarities in climate.

 The moon names were originally the ancient month names, and it is suggested that Colonial Americans incorporated them into the modern-day calendar.

 February’s full moon is called a snow moon because it is common to experience snow this time of year in the northern hemisphere during the month of February.

 For example, January’s moon, the “wolf moon,” is named so, as it’s the wolves’ mating season.

 Are there other names for a snow moon?

 The term snow moon is used in both Northern America and Europe to describe the full moon in February.

-However, the moon has multiple names, but they are share similarities.
+However, the Moon has multiple names, but they all share similarities.